 Young Drivers are Disproportionately Killed in Motor Vehicle Accidents

-It is not debatable whether distracted driving is a public safety problem; it is.
+It’s no doubt that distracted driving is a public safety problem.
 The problem is particularly pervasive among young drivers.
+While young drivers are not the sole demographic responsible, they pose a risk if they drive distractedly.
 We must find a way to stop distracted driving.

 The first step towards changing any behavioral change is to admit that a problem exists.
 Many of us criticize others for their distracted driving habits, but how many of us are willing to look inward to examine our own choices behind the wheel?